spettersson/splunk4patientprivacy/data_guide.md

 5. In the **Tag(s)** field, enter the tag 'journal_activity'
     - When creating an event type via Splunk Web and reference a tag that does not already exist, Splunk automatically creates that tag for you.

-Maek sure to adjust permissions to ensure that the appropriate roles in Splunk have read and/or write access to the right event types.
+Make sure to adjust permissions to ensure that the appropriate roles in Splunk have read and/or write access to the right event types.